Anderche/ai_agent_stock_picker/README.md

 # 🤖 AI Investment Agent - Open Source Edition

+> ⚠️ **DISCLAIMER**: This application is for educational and research purposes only.
+The analysis and recommendations provided do not constitute financial advice.
+Always conduct your own research and consult with qualified financial professionals before making investment decisions.

 A completely open-source AI-powered investment analysis tool that uses local Ollama models to analyze stock valuations and compare them against sector peers.

 ![AI Investment Agent Screenshot](screenshot_app.png)